-The reference network is the version of the network used to calculate the incremental contribution of the projects being assessed, and is used as the starting point for the computation.
-The reference network is therefore constituted of the already existing grid, and the projects that have a strong probability of being implemented by the dates considered in the scenarios.
+The reference network is the version of the network that is used to calculate the incremental contribution of the projects that are being assessed, and is used as the starting point for the computation.
+The reference network is therefore made up of the already existing grid, and the projects that have a strong chance of being implemented by the dates considered in the scenarios.

 To determine the incremental contribution of each project, market and network simulations are performed where the project is either included, or removed, from the reference grid (see section 3.2.2.).
 The results are then compared with the market and network simulations of the reference grid alone.

-The incremental benefits would be the difference between the two results, and these are reflected in the indicators contained in this Guideline.
+The incremental benefits would be the difference between the two results and these are reflected in the indicators contained in this guideline.

 The selection of the projects that comprise the reference network directly impact the calculation of the indicators.
-Consequently, a clear explanation of which projects are considered in the reference network is required.
-This should also include an explanation of the initial state of the grid (i. e. the existing grid as defined in the year of the study).
+As a result, a clear explanation of which projects are taken into account in the reference network is required.
+This should also include an explanation of the initial state of the grid (i.e., the existing grid as defined in the year of the study).
 The Reference network shall be made available and accessible to the public.

-2.5.1 Proof of maturity
+Proof of maturity